aliraza944/jokes-cli/README.md

 You can also specify a certain type of joke.
 The **programming**, **general** and **knock-knock** type jokes are available.
 Just run `joke <type>` to read your specific joke.

 ## Run it locally
 Download the code or clone this repo and run `npm i` to install dependencies.
 After that run `npm run local`.
 THis will build the project and print a joke.
-When the build is complete you can use the `npx funny-jokes-cli` to print jokes.
+When the build is complete you can use the `npx joke` to print jokes.
 ## 👨‍💻 Contributing

 - Contributions make the open source community such an amazing place to learn, inspire, and create.